pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 Give a meaningful name to this activity and a description.

-This activity is very simple , it allows us to assign to a variable we are going to select, the value of another variable.
+The **set variable** activity is very simple , it allows us to assign to a variable we must select into the variable browser, the value of another variable.

 And what we are going to do is to assigne the the **PAT_CTR_GLOBAL** variable the content of the **JSON Path Query** activity **access_token** variable.
 Which is our final goal !!